 As you think about how to write a conclusion, there is one question you need to get right: “How long should a conclusion be?”
 If you are writing a conclusion for a standard research paper or short thesis, one to three paragraphs should suffice.
 To put it in percentage, the conclusion should be about 5% of the overall word count.
 Therefore, you should start by establishing “how long should a thesis be”.

-In most cases, the conclusion for empirical scientific researches is generally short while that of humanities dissertations is longer.
-Here is the best format on how to end a research paper or thesis.
+In most cases, the conclusion for empirical scientific research is generally short while that of humanities dissertations is longer.
+Here is the best format for how to end a research paper or thesis.

-Start by answering the thesis question: Your conclusion should commence by restating the main thesis question that you anticipate to answer.
+- Start by answering the thesis question: Your conclusion should commence by restating the main thesis question that you anticipate answering.
 Finally, you have the opportunity to answer the question.
 Ensure the answer is clear and concise.

-Reflect on the research that you have just finished: After stating the study question, you need to remind the marker or readers why the study was important.
+- Reflect on the research that you have just finished: After stating the study question, you need to remind the marker or readers why the study was important.
 Why did you set off on the journey, what was the anticipation, and did the results confirm the expectation?
-Give an overview of steps that were used during the research and constructing your argument.
+Give an overview of steps that were used during the research and construction of your argument.

 At this point, you might be wondering – do I summarize every chapter?
 The answer is ‘no.’ Instead, you should write more reflectively and answer whether the methodology used was effective in answering the study questions.
 Make sure also to mention the limitations you experienced during the study.